MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_10-Implement_Data_Protection.md

    ```

-1. After finishing the installation of Microsoft Edge Browser you will notice Microsoft Edge shortcut on the desktop then close the PowerShell window.
+1. After finishing the installation of Microsoft Edge Browser you will notice the Microsoft Edge shortcut on the desktop then close the PowerShell window.

-1. Within the Remote Desktop session to the **az104-10-vm1** Azure virtual machine, start an Edge web browser from desktop, browse to the [Azure portal](https://portal.azure.com), and sign in using your credentials.
+1. Within the Remote Desktop session to the **az104-10-vm1** Azure virtual machine, start an Edge web browser from the desktop, browse to the [Azure portal](https://portal.azure.com), and sign in using your credentials.

 1. In the Azure portal, search for and select **Recovery Services vaults** and, on the **Recovery Services vaults**, click **az104-10-rsv1**.